Strengthening for the Future: CompSource Mutual’s Proposed Reorganization

 Importantly, this change will not convert CompSource Mutual into a publicly traded company, nor is this a demutualization of CompSource Mutual.
 Following the conversion, CompSource Mutual Insurance Holding Company will be a non-stock entity and cannot issue shares.

-The conversion would also create an intermediate holding company, a stock insurer and wholly owned subsidiary of CompSource Mutual Holding Company.
-CompSource Mutual Insurance Holding Company must at all times own the majority (e.g. greater than 50%).
+The conversion would also create an intermediate holding company, which will be a wholly owned subsidiary of CompSource Mutual Holding Company.
+CompSource Mutual Insurance Holding Company must at all times, directly or indirectly, own the majority (e.g. greater than 50%) of converted CompSource Mutual Insurance Company.
 CompSource Mutual has no plans — now or in the future — to sell or issue stock in the intermediate holding company to investors.
 Policyholder representation and governance will remain the same.

 This structure — successfully used by mutual insurers in 35 other states, including some operating in Oklahoma, since the 1990s — would strengthen CompSource Mutual’s ability to grow responsibly, remain competitive, and continue serving Oklahoma with stability and integrity.
 It would support the development of new insurance solutions, broader geographic reach for multi-state employers, and ongoing innovation that benefits agents, policyholders, and workers alike.